BIDMCDigitalPsychiatry/LAMP-platform/docs/03-about/02-users.md

 Role: Researchers

 > We are planning a study in which we examine the association between sleep and cognition and would like to use LAMP to measure our cognitive performance.

+## Uninersity of Michigan Medicine

+Location: Ann Arbor, Michigan, United States

+Role: Researchers

+> The Heinz C. Prechter Bipolar Research Program for approximately 20 people in a piloty study as a part of their Bipolar research.

 ## Monash University